 My expertise and education prepares me for a senior information services / technology management position you are considering to fill.

-I am enjoying a progressive career that spans my entire adult life: it has taken me from software engineering for clinical, fiscal, manufacturing, retail, and middleware; to architecting and support for medium to large-scale IT operations; and to formulating and executing vision for enterprise-class IS by means of program development and enabling teams.
+I am enjoying a progressive career that spans my entire adult life.
+It has taken me: from software engineering for clinical, fiscal, manufacturing, retail, and middleware; to architect and support for medium to large-scale IT operations; and to formulate and execute vision for enterprise-class IS by means of program development and enabling teams.

-Some of my best work comes not by my know-how, but from knowing how to fail fast, and then negotiate the adjustments necessary.
+Some of my best work comes not by my know-how, but from knowing how to fail fast.
+Then, negotiate the adjustments necessary to complete the objective.
 In addition to being hands-on, I have developing coaching skills that help foster career development and help build the next generation of leaders.
 Above all, I maintain a sense of humor amid the chaos.

 I enjoy being put to the test by listening to and engaging with any IT business needs.
 If you have such needs, I can be reached by email listed above.